aeron169/cloud-TP1/readme.md

  :warning: <b>Note:</b> This application requires Node.js and an MQTT broker with default settings to be installed on the system.

 ## Configuration
-A configuration file is needed for this application and should be at the root of the repo.
-The file contains information about the available vehicules and their parameters, you can see how to write this file in the documentation of it.
+The configuration file is a JSON file located at the root of the repository.
+It contains the following properties:

+- mqtt: Information about the MQTT broker.
+   - url: The URL of the MQTT broker.
+   - topic: The topic to which messages will be sent.
+- companies: Information about the available companies.
+  - {company_name}: Information about a specific company.
+    - vehicules: Information about the available vehicles for this company.
+          - {vehicle_type}: An array of vehicle VINs for this vehicle type.
+   - parameters: Information about the parameters for the vehicles of this company.
+     - vehiculesDefaultParameters: Default parameters for all vehicles.
+     - vehiculeParametersByType: Parameters for specific vehicle types.

+Refer to the documentation for more information on how to write the configuration file.